BonsaiDen/JavaScript-Garden/doc/scopes.md

 seem like a big deal at first, but consider having a ten-thousand line JavaScript file with lots and lots of different variable names, not using `var` will introduce hard to track down bugs.

-For example, when using generic variable names like `i` in loops.

     // global scope
     var items = [/* some list */];